 Some of the options worth considering are-

 Indus Valley offers cast iron Kadhai with rough as well as smoothened surfaces.
-The ones with a rough surface are available at affordably priced less than Rs.
+The ones with a rough surface are available at affordable, priced at less than Rs.
 1000.
 After several uses or by seasoning it a few times, you can achieve a smooth and slick surface.
-Kadhais with smoothened surfaces are priced around Rs.
+Kadhais with smoothened surfaces are priced at around Rs.
 1500.